Peltre/Peltre/README.md

 ========================================

-Im currently studying computer science major, now cursing my second year, I have a big interest in learning software and game developing my hobbies involve both gaming and learning new stuff, im looking to get more involved into the software and game developing world
+Im currently studying computer science major, now cursing my second year, I have a big interest in learning software and game developing, my hobbies involve both gaming and learning new stuff, im looking to get more involved into the software and game developing world
 I also like to meet and work with new people from all around the world.